FlyingAndrew/radioamnion/index.md

 ## Radioamnion

-Radioamnion is an art project included in a scientific detector call STRAWb.
+Radioamnion is an art project included in a scientific detector called STRAWb.

 ## Transmissions
 ### pacific2